AdobeDocs/campaign-classic.en/help/workflow/using/split.md

     * **[!UICONTROL Size (as a % of the segment)]**: a percentage of records relating only to the subsets and not to the initial population.
     * **[!UICONTROL Maximum size]**: a maximum number of records.
     * **[!UICONTROL By data grouping]**: you can set a limit on the number of records depending on the values in a specified field of the inbound population.
-For more on this subject, refer to [Limiting the number of subset records by data grouping](#limiting-the-number-of-subset-records-by-data-grouping).
+For more on this subject, refer to [Limit the number of subset records by data grouping](#limiting-the-number-of-subset-records-by-data-grouping).
     * **[!UICONTROL By data grouping (in %)]**: you can set a limit on the number of records depending on the values in a specified field of the inbound population using a percentage.
-For more on this subject, refer to [Limiting the number of subset records by data grouping](#limiting-the-number-of-subset-records-by-data-grouping).
+For more on this subject, refer to [Limit the number of subset records by data grouping](#limiting-the-number-of-subset-records-by-data-grouping).
     * **[!UICONTROL By data distribution]**: If your grouping fields have too many values or if you want to avoid entering the values again for each new split activity, Adobe Campaign lets you configure a **[!UICONTROL By data distribution]** limitation (optional Distributed Marketing module).
-For more on this, refer to [Limiting the number of subset records per data distribution](#limiting-the-number-of-subset-records-per-data-distribution).
+For more on this, refer to [Limit the number of subset records per data distribution](#limiting-the-number-of-subset-records-per-data-distribution).

 1. Click **[!UICONTROL Finish]** to approve the record selection criteria.
 The defined configuration is then displayed in the middle window of the editor.

-## Limiting the number of subset records by data grouping {#limiting-the-number-of-subset-records-by-data-grouping}
+## Limit the number of subset records by data grouping {#limiting-the-number-of-subset-records-by-data-grouping}

 You can limit the number of records by data grouping.
 This limit can be carried out using a fixed value or a percentage.